 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-Tel Aviv, Israel September 11, 2012

-/s/ Kesselman & Kesselman Certified Public Accountants (Isr.)
+Tel Aviv, Israel September 11, 2012, except for Note 16 for which the date is January 3, 2013 /s/ Kesselman & Kesselman Certified Public Accountants (Isr.)
 A member of PricewaterhouseCoopers International Limited

 CONSOLIDATED BALANCE SHEETS